amannirala13/PixSlideBar/README.md

 # PixSlideBar  [![](ic_small.png)](https://github.com/amannirala13/PixSlideBar)
 This library provides a modern and smooth slider bar style button that you can use in your Android app.
-The user needs to slide the button to the end to perform a particular action in your your Android app.
+The user needs to slide the button to the end to perform a particular action in your Android app.

 **Latest Release:**  [![](https://jitpack.io/v/amannirala13/PixSlideBar.svg)](https://jitpack.io/#amannirala13/PixSlideBar)